MuyazRJ/mnist-diffusion-unet/README.md

 ![Diffusion Process from t=950 to t=0](outputs/diffusion_process.png)

-> Each column (or frame) in the image corresponds to a timestep, showing how the model progressively removes noise while reconstructing the digit.
+> Each row in the image corresponds to a timestep, showing how the model progressively removes noise while reconstructing the digit.

 ---